The subject of loaning money, or borrowing, it is an important subject these

 beyond your means, but if you give surety, be concerned as one who must pay.

 promise and be honest with him, and on every occasion you will find what you

 need.
 Many regard a loan as a windfall, and cause trouble to those that help

 but at the time of repayment he delays, and pays back with empty promises,

 back half....
 If he cannot pay, the borrower has robbed the other of his

 money....
 Many refuse to lend, not because of meanness, but from fear of

 world, wanting more than we can afford at the time.
-If you are in
+If you are in debt, you are

-future is unknown.
-Taking out loans for material things leads us into coveting,
+Taking out loans for material things leads us into coveting, we put ourselves

-else, for then you will have no control over whether or not they will repay the loan.
+you will have no control over whether or not they will repay the loan.